 Internship Program

-Highland's internship program, starting fall of 2023, is an opportunity for young people (i.e., recent college grads or individuals who have been out of high school for several years) to experience a year of discipleship and ministry, while also receiving a regular wage.
+Highland's internship program is an opportunity for young people (i.e., recent college grads or individuals who have been out of high school for several years) to experience a year (typically September to August) of discipleship and ministry, while also receiving a regular wage.
 We will work with each intern to identify their existing skill sets and areas of interest; this information will then be used to direct their area of focus as they serve at Highland and in the local community.

 This internship program is offered in partnership with VMMissions as part of their tranSend program.
-Individuals who are interested in the program will need to submit an application through VMMissions.
+Individuals who are interested in the program will need to submit an application through VMMissions; applicants who wish to start their term of service in September should begin the process of applying no later than April.
 This link will take you to the appropriate page on their website; follow the directions there to contact their staff for more information.

 Identifying a need at Highland.
 Like many non-profit organizations, Highland Retreat has a big mission and a relatively small staff.
 We are blessed to have volunteers who help out with special projects or specific needs, but there are also plenty of times when another set of hands would make all the difference in completing a maintenance task, serving meals to a guest group, or running the climbing tower.
 A team of 1-4 interns who could receive training and then be available to step into some of those gaps could make a huge difference in what our staff could accomplish!